7bitcoder/7bitConf/README.md

 This configuration allows specifying different behaviors of the command line parser.

-Example option option:values:1!int=123 each part is marked as affected with ()
+Example option option:values:2!int=123 each part is marked as affected with ()

-- optionPrefixes - list of possible option splitters option:values:1!int(=)123
+- optionPrefixes - list of possible option prefixes: (--)option:values:2!int=123
-- optionSplitters - list of possible option splitters option:values:1!int(=)123
+- optionSplitters - list of possible option splitters: --option:values:2!int(=)123
-- keySplitters - list of possible key splitters option(:)values(:)1!int=123
+- keySplitters - list of possible key splitters: --option(:)values(:)2!int=123
-- typeMarkers - list of possible type markers option:values:1(!)int=123
+- typeMarkers - list of possible type markers: --option:values:2(!)int=123
-- defaultType - is the type that is used if the type was not specified explicitly in variable option:values:1=123
+- defaultType - is the type that is used if the type was not specified explicitly in a variable: --option:values:2=123
-- throwOnUnknownType - if the type was not recognized in the parsing phase then an exception will be thrown if in this case this setting is set to false default type will be used option:values:1!nonExistingType=123
+- throwOnUnknownType - if the type was not recognized in the parsing phase then an exception will be thrown if in this case this setting is set to false default type will be used: --option:values:2!nonExistingType=123
-- allowEmptyKeys - if set to true and empty keys are detected, an exception will be thrown option::1!int=123
+- allowEmptyKeys - if set to true and empty keys are detected, an exception will be thrown: --option::2!int=123

 ### Cmd Config Usage Scenario

-All options should be loaded without considering the type and with custom option prefix '//', solution:
+All options should be loaded without considering the type and with the custom option prefix '//', solution:

 ```cpp
 #include <SevenBit/Conf.hpp>